-The plan for Dillon County anticipated a continuing trend of population loss that would only be overcome in the year 2020; however, the most recent projections by the South Carolina Office of Research and Statistics indicate that the County's population has assumed a positive growth trend and is gaining population.
+The plan for Dillon County anticipated a continuing trend of population loss that would only be overcome in the year 2020; however, the most recent projections by the South Carolina Office of Research and Statistics indicate that the county's population has assumed a positive growth trend and is gaining population.

-The Marlboro County Plan indicates the County's population was likely to exceed 31,000 by the year 2020.
-However, the most recent population projections in accordance with the 2000 U.S. Census Population Estimates indicate that the County's population growth rate is now projected to drop by 13.6 percent.
+The Marlboro County Plan indicates the county's population was likely to exceed 31,000 by the year 2020.
+However, the most recent population projections in accordance with the 2000 U.S. Census Population Estimates indicate that the county's population growth rate is now projected to drop by 13.6 percent.

-Richmond and Dillon Counties are not expecting exponential growth through the year 2030.
+Dillon and Richmond Counties are not expecting exponential growth through the year 2030.
 However, Scotland County is expected to grow substantially.
-The U.S. Census population projections indicate that the Scotland County population will increase by more than 3,400 people or 9.5 percent while Richmond and Dillon Counties will grow by nearly 856 and 428 people, or (1.8 percent and 1.4 percent), respectively.
+The U.S. Census population projections indicate that the Scotland County population will increase by more than 3,400 people or 9.5 percent while Dillon and Richmond Counties will grow by nearly 1.4 percent and 1.8 percent, respectively.

-Historic aerial photography supports the trend that growth in the project study area occurs within the existing communities, supplemented with slow encroachment of development activity into the natural areas and farmland.
+Historic aerial photography supports the trend that growth in the project study area occurs within the existing communities, supplemented with slow encroachment of development activity into the surrounding natural areas and farmland.